-It’s a lawyer from outside of government named by the U.S. attorney general to take over an investigation that poses a conflict of interest for the Justice Department.
+It’s a lawyer from outside of government named by the attorney general to take over an investigation that poses a conflict of interest for the Justice Department.
 The 1999 rule establishing the position says a special counsel should have "a reputation for integrity and impartial decision making" and is supposed to "not be subject to the day-to-day supervision of any official of the department."

 2. Does the special counsel report to anybody?

 Yes, usually to the attorney general.
 But in this case, Mueller answers to the deputy attorney general, Rod Rosenstein, who made the decision to give the case to a special counsel.
 He also appointed Mueller, a former FBI director.
-Rosenstein’s boss, Attorney General Jeff Sessions, recused himself from overseeing the probe.
+Rosenstein’s boss, Attorney General Jeff Sessions, recused himself from overseeing the inquiry.

 3. So only Rosenstein can fire Mueller?